-Powerful quake hits Venezuela coast, damage so far limited
+Powerful quake hits Venezuela coast, damage limited

 CARACAS (Reuters) - A major earthquake of magnitude 7.3 struck Venezuela’s eastern coast, home to largely poor fishing communities, on Tuesday afternoon, shaking buildings as far away as Colombian capital Bogota and knocking power out in parts of Trinidad.

-Venezuelan officials said there were no immediate reports of injuries and two sources at state oil company PDVSA told Reuters the OPEC member’s refineries and oil fields were operating normally.
-PDVSA did not immediately comment.

-But fretful Venezuelans with relatives close to the epicenter said they were struggling to contact their family members due to shaky phone lines.
+But the quake’s depth - 76.5 miles (123 km) below the surface - appeared to have mitigated the damage.

-And Venezuela is not in good shape to deal with a natural disaster.
-It is already wrestling with a crippling economic crisis - medicine is running short, hospitals are barely functioning and there are severe shortages of basics like chicken and milk.
+Venezuela is not in a good shape to deal with a natural disaster.
+It is already wrestling with a crippling economic crisis with medicine running short, hospitals barely able to function and some severe shortages of basics such as chicken and milk.

-The tremor - one of the country’s strongest ever - hit at 5.31 p.m (2131 GMT).
-Along Venezuela’s picturesque palm tree-dotted northern coast, residents said the long quake was terrifying and led people to dash into the streets.
+The tremor - one of the country’s strongest ever - hit at 5.31 p.m.
+(2131 GMT).
+Along Venezuela’s picturesque palm tree-dotted northern coast, residents said the long quake was terrifying and frightened people into dashing into the streets.

-“I had gotten into bed to watch the news on TV and my bed started to move as if it was made of water,” said Elia Sanchez, a doctor in Cumana, the capital of the eastern state of Sucre that was the closest to the offshore epicenter.
+“I had gotten into bed to watch the news on TV and my bed started to move as if it was made of water,” said Elia Sanchez, a doctor in Cumana, the capital of the eastern state of Sucre that was the closest to the coastal epicenter.
 “We had to go down nine floors, it felt like it would never end.”

 Rosymer Rodriguez, also in Cumana, said she could not see any significant damage but that people were still fearful.